microsoft/react-native-windows-samples/docs/native-modules-autolinking.md

 ## Autolinking process

-Autolinking is performed automatically as a part of the `run-windows` command:
+Autolinking is performed automatically as a part of the [React Native Windows CLI (run-windows)](run-windows-cli.md) command:

 1. At build time, autolinking is performed first, before `msbuild.exe` is invoked and the build actually started.
 It uses the information provided by `config` to both generate and modify certain native files consumed by your app project.
     1. The `AutolinkedNativeModules.g.targets` file contains the necessary references to the dependency projects that must be built.